yetanalytics/project-persephone/README.md

 - `optional`: The Pattern matches if the Template or Pattern matches exactly once, or not at all.
 Equivalent of the `?` operator in a regex.

-Using `match-next-statement`, a compiled Pattern can read a stream of Statements (e.g. from a Kafka stream); in addition to the compiled Pattern and a Statement, the function also takes a current state info map, which is an association between registration IDs and a map of the following fields:
+Using `match-next-statement`, a compiled Profile can read a stream of Statements (e.g. from a Kafka stream).
+Each call to `match-next-statement` returns a map between Statement registration values and a map between Pattern IDs to state info.
+Each state info map has the following fields:
 - `:state` - The state that the FSM is currently at.
 - `:accepted?` - Whether the current state is an accept state; this indicates that the stream of Statements was accepted by the Pattern (though more Patterns may be read in).